Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

 Creating a standard for motion telemetry in video games involves establishing a set of guidelines or specifications that game developers can adhere to when implementing motion tracking and telemetry systems.
 Here's a proposal for such a standard:

 1. **Data Format**: JSON (JavaScript Object Notation) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 While JSON is probably the most popular format for exchanging data, JSON Schema is the vocabulary that enables JSON data consistency, validity, and interoperability at scale.
-Therefore the standard is defined usimg JSON Schema.
+Therefore the standard is [defined using JSON Schema](https://github.com/Open-Motion-Alliance/Standard/blob/main/open-motion-alliance-schema-v1.0.json).

 2. **Units of Measurement**: Should specify the units of measurement to be used for each type of motion data (e.g., meters for position, radians for rotation, meters per second for velocity).